windmill-labs/windmillhub-ee-public/README.md

 ## Import scripts from the official Windmill hub

-You can use the [hub cli](https://www.npmjs.com/package/@windmill-labs/hub-cli) to pull scripts from the official Windmill hub and push them to your private hub.
+You can use the [hub cli](https://www.npmjs.com/package/@windmill-labs/hub-cli) to pull scripts locally from the official Windmill hub and push them to your private hub.